joshsharp/braid/src/braid/notes.md

   [X] Ifs as return types need to be unified
-  [X] Ifs need Assignments added to assign the result to their temp var [X] Immutability means we cannot assign to a variable that already exists [ ] Track used variables and do not compile (remove AST?) of assignments where var is not used,
+  [X] Ifs need Assignments added to assign the result to their temp var [X] Immutability means we cannot assign to a variable that already exists [X] Track used variables and do not compile (remove AST?) of assignments where var is not used,
       or change to `_`
   [X] Last expression in a func needs `return` AST inserted with correct variable name etc [X] Allow comments at the end of lines
   [ ] Make sure type variables get updated properly (prune function not working entirely?)
+  [ ] Handle type annotations in func defns
 [ ] Linking (Look up modules - Do they exist?
 Do functions mentioned exist?)
-[ ] Perhaps some way to define an empty func that stands in for an external Go func, so they can be called
+[ ] Create stand-in Braid funcs for `extern`-ally imported funcs

 ### Generating source
   [X] Functions need to be literals if defined inside a function (use State to change compilation behaviour)